• contact Send Message

 > MAGA/Trump supporter

-I'm the boatowner and founder of the trip, but I do not view this as a typical captain/crew situation.
-It will be our shared adventure based on consensus, with me making final calls only when I find necessary, meaning that a consensus cannot be reached.
-Hopefully, we'll have a powerful triad that concurs!
+I'm the boatowner and founder of the trip, in which I have invested more than I ever imagined that I would (that's boating), but I do not view this as a typical captain/crew hierarchical scenario.
+Rather--being the California guy I am--I wish this to be our shared adventure based on consensus, with me making final calls only when necessary.

-Crew members can also reap passage-making experience, log nautical miles toward certifications, and offshore navigation confidence building; all that while we're hopefully having the time of our lives.
+Crew "family" can also reap passage-making experience, log nautical miles toward certifications, offshore navigation skills, and confidence building,

-I speak, read, and write Spanish with near-native fluency so you'll have a translator, and I'd be happy to help you better your language acuisition along the way.
-Being a former Latin American Studies scholar and educator, that'll be easy if you're willing to practice daily.
+I speak, read, and write Spanish with near-native fluency, so you'll have a translator, and I'd be happy to help you better your language acquisition along the way.

-Please contact us in a short message, including:
+Please contact us in a short message, including the following:

-> Other useful skills (mechanical, navigational, repair, culinary, etc.)
+> Other abilities (mechanical, navigational, repair, culinary, etc.)

-> A bit about yourself as an individual.
+> Something about yourself as a high-integrity individual

-a) What do you like and dislike in a crew?
+a) What do you most like and dislike

-c) What do you most hope get from it?
+c) What do you most hope to gain

 All serious inquiries will be replied to.